open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 * Urgent fix can take exception as long as it has been actively communicated.

 Any Maintainer can merge the PR once it is **ready to merge**.
-Note, that some PRs may not be merged immediately if repo is in the process of a major release and the new feature doesn't fit it.
+Note, that some PRs may not be merged immediately if the repo is in the process of a major release and the new feature doesn't fit it/ the new feature needs more bake time before releasing stable version with it.

 If a PR has been stuck (e.g. there are lots of debates and people couldn't agree on each other), the owner should try to get people aligned by: